Do you Need a Car in Japan?

 Driving Rules in Japan

-In Tokyo, driving regulations are rather sophisticated, and mistakes frequently lead to traffic citations.
-Speeding is one of them; if you exceed the speed limit, you’ll be fined.
+In Tokyo, driving regulations are sophisticated, and mistakes frequently lead to traffic citations.
+Speeding is one of them; you’ll be fined if you exceed the speed limit.
 (Here is a table that shows how much it can cost you)

-In Japan, the driver’s license is based on points, like in many European nations.
+The driver’s license is based on points in Japan, like in many European nations.
 If you incur demerit points, your driving license can be revoked. (read more here).

 Is it Hard to Find Parking in Tokyo?